vgs-samples/vgs-checkout-flutter-demo/README.md

 }
 ```

 4. go back to root project folder and `cd` to `lib/utils/constants`.
-Find `constants.dart` file and setup your custom backend api client if you need to test Payment integration.
+   Find `constants.dart` file and setup your custom backend api client URL if you need to test Payment Orchestration integration.

 ```dart
 class AppConstants {